rystills/gamified-site/README.md

 -salt + hash passwords
 -move backend files outside of document root to prevent unauthorized access
 -send inputs for serverside level validation on submission
+-move level listing to frontend with data passed from backend query, rather than loading the backend file directly